SiddhantGangwar/india-in-sight/README.md

-# india-in-sight
+# theErrors
-final repo of project
+This is a repository of the team theErrors for WoC